 I was conceived in South Africa but my mum and big brother moved to Australia a few months before my due date.
 And so I was born here and had a life like this.
 I’ve often wondered what it would have been like had we stayed in South Africa.
 My dad is still there but I’ve only met him once.
 I’m curious.
 I want to get a glimpse of the adolescence I could have had.
 I want to meet the people I could have known.
 I want to understand the things I could have learned.
 I want to know what life is like for teenage girls in small town South Africa, girls of diverse origins, cultures, languages and religions.

 Over the last two years I have photographed 12 girls for my Small Town Girl Project – four in Australia and eight in the United States – and in February and March 2015 my camera and I will head to South Africa to live with/photograph another six girls.
 I’m looking for 13-19 year olds with diverse cultural and racial backgrounds who live in towns with a population of 20,000 or less.
 I’ll live with you and your family/friends for a week and follow you around, taking photos of your everyday life.
 The photos will form a body of work that will be exhibited in art galleries around Australia, the US and South Africa.

-If you’re interested or if you know someone who knows someone who knows a teenage girl who fits the bill, then please comment here or email me for more details: firstname.lastname@example.org Feel free to share this post on Facebook, Twitter, Tumblr and any of your other social networks.
+If you’re interested in finding out more or if you know someone who might be, please comment here or email me for details: email@example.com Feel free to share this post on Facebook, Twitter, Tumblr and any of your other social networks.
 Be sure to check out the Small Town Girl project Instagram, too!